 It includes much of the architecture you would expect in an xUnit framework.
-The test runner is a 32- or 64bit executable that you run from a Visual COBOL command or shell prompt.
-A test fixture or suite is a COBOL program compiled to .dll (Windows) or .so (UNIX) that can include the setup, the test case code, and the teardown associated with the test case.
+The test runner is a 32- or 64bit executable that you run from a Visual COBOL shell prompt.
+A test fixture or suite is a COBOL program compiled to .so that can include the setup, the test case code, and the teardown associated with the test case.